joeforyou/swagger-ui/README.md

 This fork is intended to improve the accessibility of the Swagger UI in order to support [Section 508 standards](https://www.section508.gov/).
 Another fork by [18F](https://github.com/18F/swagger-ui) addresses many issues, but is still based on an old version.

+I also wanted to use this fork as a template for future 508 Compliant APIs so I've left the sample Petstore server Swagger UI gives.
 I've forked version 2.2.10 and changed the following items so far:

 -	CSS color of text now have 508 compliant [contrast ratios](https://pages.18f.gov/accessibility/color/) for background and foreground.
 -	Added CSS styling to address the issue of [invisible elements for screenreaders](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules#ax_focus_01).
 -	Input fields [labeled](https://pages.18f.gov/accessibility/forms/).
--	[Language](https://pages.18f.gov/accessibility/properties/) attribute added to HTML and set to English.
+-	[Language](https://pages.18f.gov/accessibility/properties/) attribute added to HTML.

 # Swagger UI